jacoblockett/jlutils/README.md

 #### ContainsString

-iterates over a string slice/array and returns a boolean if a given string argument exists
+Iterates over a string slice/array and returns a boolean if a given string argument exists

 ```go
 func ContainsString(collection []string, s string) bool